KazuhiraDZ/funcom/baseline-nematus/README.md

 Scripts for running [nematus-tensorflow](https://github.com/EdinburghNLP/nematus/tree/tensorflow) on our data sets.

-Prerequisite
+###Prerequisites
-python3, python2, keras, tensorflow in python3 & python2
+python3, python2, keras, tensorflow in python3 & python2\
+tested on Ubuntu 16 and Debian GNU/Linux 8.10

 ### Overview of this baseline
 <img src="workflow.png" width="400">